 How to Play

 Hey, no!
-Don’t be like that one teacher who constantly picks on the kids who weren’t listening.
-The idea is to create an experience where everyone feels involved and make them feel that they are an important part of the presentation.
+Don’t be like that one teacher who constantly picks on the kids who aren’t listening.
+The idea is to survey, to create an experience where everyone feels involved and make them feel that they are an important part of the presentation.

 Idea #5 – What Would I Have Done Differently?

-Each member of the audience will have a different perception of a topic.
+Asking them profound/fun/upbeat questions is a way to engage the audience in your talk.
 If you want the team to feel excited and involved, you need to provide them with an opportunity to express their opinions.

 How to Play